JardaniWorld/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This function frees the memory allocated for a linked list
+This code is for a function that prints text before the main function